Skip to main content

 Options

---kindKind of logs to show: stdout, stderr, or supervisor (default: stderr)
+-k--kindKind of logs to show: stdout, stderr, or supervisor.
+Omit this flag to show stdout+stderr together

 Examples